ahelm/meetups/LX_python_19-04-17/notes.md

   a, *rest, b = range(100)    # a = 0, b = 99, rest = [..]
   ```

-- Chained exceptions (in Python 2 you lost the traceback on the go)
+- Chained exceptions (in Python 2 you lost the traceback on the go):

   ```python
   def mycopy(source, dest):